Fawn Galli Interiors1133 Broadway, nr. 26th St., Ste. 1429; 212-792-2263; fawngalli.com

 Jayne Design Studio36 E. 12th St., nr.
 University Pl., Ste.
 702; 212-838-9080; jaynedesignstudio.com

-Known for his museum-curator savvy, Thomas Jayne designs interiors with space enough to admire fine eighteenth- and nineteenth-century antique furniture without sacrificing comfort.
+Known for his museum-curator savvy, Thomas Jayne designs interiors with space enough to admire fine 18th- and 19th-century antique furniture without sacrificing comfort.